karthik-d/gesture-based-sterile-image-browsing/README.md

 | :-----------: | :------: |
 | Industry Mentor | Ms. Pradeepthi |
 | Faculty Mentor | Lakshmi Priya S |

+## Project Description

+This project aims to build a hands-free digital image browsing system for use in a sterile setting in a medical environment.

+Surgeons and doctors often require reference imaging results whilst operating on patients.
+Furthermore, they may need to manipulate the image view through basic tranformative operations such as panning, scaling, and rotation among others.
+However, in doing so, computer peripheral devices need to be accessed through touch.
+To avoid compromising the sterility of their instruments and operating hand, they presently instruct surgical assistants to operate the viewing media to adjust it to their requirement.
+The granularity in reacing their required state of the view is limited to the effectiveneess of the verbal communication, and can often take severla attempts beefore reaching the requird state.